 Developed as a hunting dog, this African dog breed requires a good deal of exercise to keep them in prime condition.
 Lack of exercise and stimulation will also lead to boredom and behavior problems.

 These African dogs are definitely not apartment-friendly.
-They need wide open spaces to run.
+They need wide open spaces to run, and a GPS dog fence might be a good choice.
 Although affectionate and tender with their families they can be fearful and aloof around strangers.
 They can be hard to train so need a firm hand but, as they are very sensitive, they do not do well with harsh treatment.

 - Height – 24 to 29 inches